 Everything is Spatial and Location Matters

-Research and teaching in spatial modeling, measurement, visualization and remote sensing are critical in preparing students for professional success, serving industry, and forging new scientific understanding of forests and environmental resources.
+Research and teaching in spatial modeling, measurement, visualization and remote sensing are critical in preparing students for professional success, serving the forest industry, and forging new scientific understanding of forests and environmental resources.
 Technological advances such as the proliferation of Earth observing satellites, phone-based location services and UAS technology, and a growing recognition of the importance of spatial relationships like epidemiology have made geospatial analytics more important than ever.